Skip to main content

 It's Transfer Time!

 One of the most important items you need to remember as a transfer student is that you apply for transfer to a UC almost an entire year in advance.
-For instance, if spring 2022 is your last semester at Barstow Community College you will apply for Fall 2024 admission to the UC's between October 1-November 30th, 2023.
-Also keep in mind that not all UC's open for spring application.
-You can check to see when applications are open HERE
+For instance, if spring 2025 is your last semester at Barstow Community College you will apply for Fall 2025 admission to the UCs between October 1-December 2nd, 2024.

-Update your UC application by providing your final grades for Fall 2023 by clicking HERE to log into you application.
+Update your UC application by providing your final grades for Fall 2024 by clicking logging into your application.

-July 1, 2024 For students admitted for Fall 2024; Final, official transcripts must be sent to the campus admissions office.
+July 1, 2025 For students admitted for Fall 2025; final, official transcripts must be sent to the campus admissions office.
 Transcripts must be postmarked or electronically submitted on or before July 1.

 UC Santa Cruz